 You might be wondering what a travel card is doing on this list of alternative cards.
 But the Discover it® Miles (Review) is a surprisingly good card offer that isn’t limited to travelers and travel expenses.

 - 1.5X miles per dollar for every purchase you make

 - Mile for Mile Match: doubles the total amount of miles earned in your first year

 Your miles will be worth 1 cent each with this card, so you’ll be earning the equivalent of 1.5% cash back with this card.
 And the Mile for Mile Match will double that to 3 miles in the first year, or 3% back.

 Unlike most travel credit cards, this card will provide the same value for your miles no matter how you redeem them.
 Most travel cards make you redeem for travel expenses if you want to get the best value.
 That means you have to have some travel-related spending.

 But the Discover it Miles provides 1 cent per mile no matter how you redeem.
 So you can redeem your miles for statement credits for their full value, just like any cash back rewards card.

 So even though it’s technically a travel card, you can use the Discover it Miles like any other rewards card.
-And it’s a pretty good offer compared to other general-use rewards cards, because of the Discover Deals and Mile for Mile Match.
+And it’s a pretty good offer compared to other general-use rewards cards, thanks in large part to the Mile for Mile Match.

 In addition to all that, this card has no annual fee.
 It also has a 14-month 0% intro APR period for purchases and balance transfers.
 The HSBC card offers 15 months at no interest, but only for balance transfers and not purchases.